The Vegan Summer Festival Berlin – by vegans, for vegans, vegetarians and anyone who wants to go veggie!

 The Vegan Summer Festival Berlin

-In order to demonstrate how varied the vegan-vegetarian lifestyle is and how much fun it can be, we founded the Vegan Summer Festival Berlin .
-For the whole day long, we’ll be celebrating and feasting – with a diverse stage programme, music, food stalls, product and information stands.
+In order to demonstrate how varied the vegan-vegetarian lifestyle is and how much fun it can be, we founded the Vegan Summer Festival Berlin.
+For three days, we’ll be celebrating and feasting – with a diverse stage programme, music, food stalls, product and information stands.
 Non-vegetarians are expressly welcome!
 Above all, we want to invite you to see how delicious vegan-vegetarian food can taste and to discover what the market offers today in this respect.

-Since its beginning in 2008, the Summer Festival has grown year on year – and the eigth festival this year is set to be even bigger, louder and more diverse!
+Since its beginning in 2008, the Summer Festival has grown year on year – and the 12th festival this year is set to be even bigger, louder and more diverse!

 Further information about the connection between the current production of our food and veganism can be found for example at: